Bacteriology

 - role of surface polysaccharides in Pseudomonas aeruginosa virulence

-- antimicrobial peptide resistance and regulation of virulence in Clostridium difficile
+- antimicrobial peptide resistance and regulation of sporulation in Clostridioides difficile

 - Neisseria meningitidis pathogenesis